 This recipe is very easy to follow.
 You don’t really need anything but a round cutter to make them and a hot cast iron skillet.

 Butter.
 For this recipe, you can use unsalted or salted butter.
 Melt it first.
-Can be replaced for vegetable or coconut oil for a vegan version.
+This ingredient can be replaced for vegetable or coconut oil for a vegan version.

 Milk.
 I use whole milk, but it can be replaced for partially or skimmed milk.
 Use any plant-based milk for a vegan english muffin.

 All-purpose flour.
-I usually make this recipe using white flour only.
+I usually make this recipe using white all-purpose flour only.
 If you want to add more fiber to your diet and make it with whole wheat, substitute 1 cup of white flour for 1 cup of whole wheat flour.
+Don’t use whole wheat only: it will make too dense english muffins.

 Salt.
 Use fine sea salt.
 Don’t skip this ingredient, salt plays an important role in fermentation!

 Cornmeal.
-Cornmeal is optional, but using it for dusting will give your english muffins a crunchier texture.
+Cornmeal is optional, but using it for dusting will give these english muffins a crunchier texture at bottom and top.

-It’s not difficult at all to make overnight sourdough english muffins: you just need to mix all the ingredients the night before to make them in the next morning.
+It’s not difficult at all to make overnight sourdough english muffins!
+You just need to mix all the ingredients the night before, and then shape the muffins the next morning.

 - Make sure your sourdough starter is active.
 We need an active starter for this recipe.
 Feed yours about 6 to 8 hours prior to making the dough.

 - Make the dough.
-You can use your hands or a stand mixer to knead the dough until homogeneous.
+Use your hands or a stand mixer to mix the dough.
 You don’t have to knead the dough: just mix until it incorporates all the ingredients and you can’t see any dry spot.

 - Bulk fermentation.
-I leave mine resting overnight outside the fridge on cold winter days, and when I wake up, the dough is ready to be shaped.
+I leave the dough resting overnight outside the fridge during cold winter days.
 If your place is warm, or it’s summer/spring, I recommend storing inside the fridge for an overnight cold fermentation.
-Make the dough, leave it outside the fridge for 2-3 hours (it will rise about 50% of its size), then cover with plastic or beeswax wrap and place inside the fridge.
+Make sure to leave the dough outside the fridge for about 2-3 hours (it will rise about 50% of its size), then cover with plastic or beeswax wrap and place inside the fridge for the cold fermentation.

 If you’re asking if it’s safe to leave a dough with milk on it outside your fridge for the bulk fermentation: don’t worry, it is.
 Just make sure your milk is pasteurized.

-- Check for windowpane and rising.
-Is it good?
+- Check windowpane and rise.
+Does the dough have a good windowpane?
+Did it almost double in size?
 Yay, time to shape your english muffins!

 - Open the dough.
 Use a rolling pin, wine bottle, or your hands.
 Don’t forget to flour lightly the surface you’re using and press the dough open with your fingers.
 You can flour with cornmeal to get a crispier exterior.